-Water Equipment & Policy (WEP) NSF I/UCRC at the University of Wisconsin-Milwaukee and
+Water Equipment & Policy (WEP) NSF I/UCRC at University of Wisconsin-Milwaukee and

 Research Areas: The center seeks to emphasize the following research areas that are of interest to its IAB members.
 Ideas that are not included in the following list but can significantly impact the water industry will also be considered; however, a convincing justification is needed.

 a) High wear / low friction coatings for water treatment device dynamic sealing surfaces.

 b) Adsorbents for micro-contaminants: i.e., endocrine disrupters, etc.